5G-MAG/Getting-Started/pages/5g-core-service-consumers/index.md

 # 5G Core Service Consumers - Reference Tools Project

-Explore this slide deck for a quick introduction and key resources to get you started.
-For more detailed information—including our architecture, development roadmap, features—check out the navigation menu (above or to the side).
-You’ll also find links to our repositories and practical tutorials to help you begin building.
+Explore this slide deck for a concise introduction and a set of essential resources to help you get started.
+For deeper detail—including the scope of the reference tools, development roadmaps, and release information—use the navigation menu above or to the side.
+There you’ll also find direct links to the GitHub repositories and hands‑on tutorials designed to support you as you build, test, and deploy the reference tools.

 ## Project Overview